crewjam/blog/content/post/etcd-aws.md

 To do this, I initially tried invoking `etcdctl backup` which creates a consistent copy of the state, tarring up the results and storing them in S3.
 This approach didn't work for me.
 Both the actual objects being stored **and** information about the cluster state are captured in the backup.
-When restoring to a new cluster after complete node failure, the *raft* state was broken and nothing worked.
+When restoring to a new cluster after complete node failure, the cluster state was broken and nothing worked.
 Ugh.

 Instead it turned out to be pretty simple to capture each value directly using the etcd client, write them to a big JSON document and store *that* in S3.